 I’m willing to bet that a lot of you who’ve followed me for a while might guess I would pick Noodler’s Blue or Pilot Iroshizuku Kon-Peki, and they were certainly close contenders.
 I’m a real sucker for this mid-range cerulean shade of blue, as evidenced by the color in the Goulet ink splatter logo, and even the shirt I’m wearing in this video!
 But what won out Liberty’s Elysium for me is my obvious personal interest and affiliation with the ink’s creation.
 This is a color that helped bring to life with Nathan Tardif of Noodler’s Ink.
 I was born and raised just miles from Patrick Henry’s Scotchtown, and I graduated from Patrick Henry High School.
 I proposed the idea to Nathan about doing a Patrick Henry-themed ink, and expressed to him that I wanted a blue like Noodler’s Blue, but with permanent qualities.
 After several formulations we settled on the current shade, and Nathan admittedly used his vast knowledge and love of US history to incorporate Nathan Hale and Mary Dyer into the bottle label to tie in his roots from the Boston, Mass. area.
 Not only is this ink something I find a pleasure to use, but I also appreciate the history behind its name and label.

 There are a number of strong red inks available from several different brands, and you could easily argue any of them to be the best based on your own personal preference.
-I have a great respect for colors like Diamine Matador, Diamine Oxblood, Noodler’s Tiananmen, and Sheaffer Red, but for one reason or another ever since I inked up my pen with Diamine Red Dragon I fell in love.
+I have a great respect for colors like Diamine Matador, Diamine Oxblood, and Noodler’s Tiananmen, but for one reason or another ever since I inked up my pen with Diamine Red Dragon I fell in love.
 I tend to use it in finer nibs, to get a deep, punchy red on my page.
 I have little explanation for why I love this color, I just do.

 If you’re a loyal fan, I doubt you’re too shocked by my choices.
 However, I don’t know what yours are!
 I would really love to hear, so please post your top 5’s in the comments below…